danisanga/TDD-course-ctv/README.md

 #### Extra work
 Nice job!
 Now you know what you need to pay when you buy in Spain.
 * What about Australia?
 VAT in Australia: 10%
 * What about Canada?
-VAT in Australia: 13%
+VAT in Canada: 13%